What Happens to Your Retirement Plans If the Stock Market Drops 50%?

 It’s All About Having the Right Mix of Assets

-When building wealth, many investors stay stock-heavy for growth.
-Once retired, a balanced mix of stocks, bonds, and cash is common to reduce volatility.
-At this stage, you’re using savings for income, so being forced to sell stocks during a 50% downturn can hurt your portfolio’s long-term sustainability.
+When building wealth, many investors stay heavily concentrated in stocks for growth.
+Once retired, a more balanced mix of stocks, bonds, and cash is the typical approach to reduce volatility.
+The reason matters: in retirement you are drawing from savings for income, so being forced to sell depressed equities during a 50% downturn directly undermines your portfolio’s long-term staying power.
+This is known as sequence-of-returns risk, and it is one of the most serious threats a retiree faces.

 Modern Strategies: The 3.9% Rule and Dynamic Guardrails